Subbaram1993/subbu_project/README.md

 # subbu_project
-This is the new project for the upcoming C programs
+This is the new Repository for the C programs